Today There are Many Street Drugs Killing America’s Youth

 Prescription Drug Abuse

-One of the most shocking aspects of prescription drug abuse is that overdose deaths due to prescription drug abuse represent the largest source of death due to drug overdose.
-This means that prescription drugs kill more teenagers than hard drugs like cocaine and heroin.
+One of the most shocking aspects of prescription drug abuse is that overdose deaths due to prescription drug abuse represent the largest source of death due to a drug overdose.
+Hence, prescription drugs kill more teenagers than hard drugs like cocaine and heroin.